-As Jem characters are released as commemorative dolls and given parts in the live-action movie and in the new comic, it raises questions about what the characters included therein are chosen according to, and where the new interpretations drag the line of what characters to include or when to include them.
+As Jem characters re-appear in new releases, commemorative aswell as new interpretations, like dolls, live-action movie and comics, it raises questions about what the characters included therein are chosen according to, and where those releases drag the line of what characters to include, or when to include them.

 Sometimes we fans don't agree with the importance/unimportance of certain characters.
-Like who is important to include and who is important not to change too much...
-Infact we Jem fans are probably experts at only complaining afterwards when it's too late, instead of saying in advance how we want things to be.
+Like who is important to include, who is important not to change too much, and so on...

 So here is an attempt to nail down what characters are A-, B-, C-, D- or even (what I've chosen to call) X- characters.
 Along with some reasoning behind it, like in what ways they are more or less important, and how they can even be compared.

 The safest way to rate them, must be to look at all dolls released in the original doll line first, and then additional characters only seen in the cartoon, and compare the importance of the characters between the two, by looking at all kinds of things like how featured the characters are and where, whether they were created by Hasbro and Christy Marx, what their roles are whether they are musicians or have relations to the main characters, how developed they are and even how they fit the colorful Jem-style.

 And a little further down the lists even looks slightly at characters from various Jem-sources and, and what kind of breakthrough characters have had in other interpretations like books, comics and so on.
 This list has come down to a total of over 160 characters.
 They are listed here first in levels of letters A to X, then in groupings within those levels, and even in order within those groupings aswell.
 Although in some cases when it comes down to the lower levels and order within the same groupings, it is very hard to tell any difference in their importance.
 And of course, no one can say for certain how many levels there should be to begin with, or who should be on what level.